Arsenal21/software-license-manager/software-license-manager/readme.txt

 https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress

 == Changelog ==

+= 3.4 =
+- The slm_create_new api call will no longer show an error code incorrectly.

 = 3.3 =
 - Check for existence of company_name query value before using to fix undefined index error when it doesn't exist.